 Consequently, the first friend wrapped-up her consultancy business and travelled the world with her family for two-years visiting over 20 countries.
 When she returned, it was her old school friend who helped her to re-visit her strengths, values and skills, guiding her closer to the kind of meaningful work she had always dreamed of.

 Then an opportunity to meet again was presented and they jumped at the chance to connect in person.
 So, in 2018 the pair booked a place at a vision board workshop in Oxford and rented a small cobbled-together house in Abingdon for a few days.

-They engaged in deep and reflective conversations late into the night, sharing their personal thoughts and insights into all manner of topics from politics to education.
-It was the topic of education that sparked an animated and passionate debate about their own experiences and that of people they know and love.
+They engaged in deep and reflective conversations late into the night, sharing their personal thoughts and insights into all manner of topics from politics to education and social justice.
+It was the topic of social justice that sparked an animated and passionate debate about their own experiences and that of people they know and love.

-With such clarity of thought, they could see the fundamental error of career planning in the UK and why so many young people fail to thrive and achieve meaningful, fulfilled and happy lives DOING WHAT THEY LOVE.
+With such clarity of thought, they could see the fundamental error of career planning in the UK and why so many people fail to achieve meaningful, fulfilled and happy lives DOING WHAT THEY LOVE.

 In the early hours of a cold winter's night, the concept of the Porcupine Collective was born.

 Their names are Martine and Alison and the Porcupine Collective is their vision and legacy.